 However, Wikipedia is not always the best to use for school papers.
 Often, their sources are blocked when using district devices; sometimes their links are out of date; sometimes their sources are books that you won't have access to.

-(And no teacher will ever want you to use an online encyclopedia or similar site for your research.)
+Remember, most teachers will not want you to use an online encyclopedia or similar site for your research.

 This is where it becomes a challenge.
 You need to make a copy of these articles/ websites.
 You can then put it in Google Docs and take notes on the page.
 You're looking for information to fill in on your outline.